wustep/me-ghost/README.md

 - ✔️ Front page with post content, 2 recent projects, and 2 articles
   - ✔️ Content from page with URL `home`
     - Better styling
-  - ✔️ Projects should be tagged `projects`
+  - ✔️ Projects should be tagged `Projects`
-  - ✔️ Articles should be tagged `articles`
+  - ✔️ Articles should be tagged `Articles`
   - ✔️ The 2 most recent (by creation date) articles & projects will be shown, with "Read More" buttons
     - With `featured` prioritized
 - ✔️ Dedicated Projects tab
-  - ✔️ These should be tagged `projects`
+  - ✔️ These should be tagged `Projects`
   - ✔️ Set `/projects` to route to `/tags/projects`
   - ✔️ Projects will be loaded by creation date desc
     - With `featured` projects first